Author: Neil Gaiman

 Date finished reading: February 13, 2014

 Nobody “Bod” Owens, referred to as the living boy, was raised in a graveyard on the top of a hill.
 His family was murdered and he was adopted by a dead couple who gave him to the care of Silas, his guardian.
 Bod took lessons from the dead, listened to their stories, played with them, and the graveyard was his home.
-But the man who murdered his family is still out looking for him and Bod has yet a lot to learn in order to survive the real world.
+But the man who murdered his family is still out there looking for him and Bod has yet a lot to learn in order to survive the real world.

 I love the story!
 Again, Neil Gaiman winds me over his writing style that is entertaining yet thought provoking.
-Death in not usually a theme used in composing children’s stories, but this was done in such a manner that death can only be but a threshold waiting to be discovered.
-We find the irony that it were the dead who wanted to bring Bod to safety; as soon as he tried his hand being with the living, he had gone to trouble.
+Death is not usually a theme used in composing children’s stories, but this was done in such a manner that death can only be but a threshold waiting to be discovered.
+We find the irony that it was the dead who wanted to bring Bod to safety; as soon as he tried his hand being with the living, he had gone to trouble.